0no-co/gql.tada/website/get-started/workflows.md

 to a field an error will be displayed.

 ::: info Why doesn't `tsc` show me diagnostics?
-TypeScript plugins are specific to the TypeScript language service, and during other tasks, like in `tsc` or in other tools that integrate with TypeScript, no plugins are loaded or executed.

-The diagnostics that are displayed in your editor by `@0no-co/graphqlsp`, are specific to the `tsserver` and to editors, and the `gql.tada check` command has been created to get the same diagnostics outside of editors.
+TypeScript plugins are hook into the TypeScript language server API, which is specific to editor and IDE features.
+During other tasks, like when you run `tsc` or other TypeScript compiler tools, TypeScript plugins aren't loaded.

+The `gql.tada check` command exists to be a standalone version of GraphQL-related diagnostics instead and itself loads the TypeScript plugin's diagnostics code.
 :::

-Some diagnostics are specific to `gql.tada`, specifically there's two settings you can change in your configuration:
+Two diagnostics that feature in `gql.tada` output opinionated warnings that may not be relevant to your codebase:

 - [`trackFieldUsage`](/reference/config-format#trackfieldusage)
 - [`shouldCheckForColocatedFragments`](/reference/config-format#shouldcheckforcolocatedfragments)